max-maxymenko/Automated-SteamCMD-Script/README.md

 <a name="Support"></a>
 Support
 =========================
-I've only tested the script on Ubuntu 11.04 and Ubuntu 14.04, but it should run on any latest releases of linux.
+I've only tested the script on Ubuntu 11.04, Ubuntu 14.04 and  Ubuntu 16.04, but it should run on any latest releases of linux.

 -------------------------------------------------------------------------------------------------------------------------
 <a name="ps"></a>